Monday morning links

 Chart of the week – Japan’s vaccination rate is improving rapidly

 If you enjoyed this post, unlock full access to the Asian Century Stocks archive by pressing the button below.
-You will then have immediate access to the archive of past articles, 20+ deep-dives per year, thematic industry reports and access to the Asian Century Stocks subscriber chat group on Telegram.
+You will then have immediate access to the archive of past articles, 20+ deep-dives per year, thematic industry reports and full disclosure of my personal Asia-focused portfolio.

 Thanks for reading, and I wish you a great week ahead!